 There are 32 churches in Pondicherry such as Church of Our Lady of Angels, Sacred Heart Church, Dupleix Church, Basilica of the Sacred Heart of Jesus and Immaculate Conception Cathedral to take the name of a few of the biggest and the oldest ones.
 Their beauty lies in the French architecture and the solace they hold within.

-You can find a variety of cuisine in Pondicherry like Seafood, French, as well as south Indian food.
+You can find a variety of cuisine in Pondicherry like Seafood, French cuisine, continental, as well as local South Indian food.
 From idli-dosa to king prawns to a nice steak and wine, you can get it all here.

 7.Pichavaram Mangrove Forest:

 If you have some extra time I would strongly recommend you to put on your shoes and travel an hour and a half from Pondicherry to the pichavaram mangrove forest!
 It is a place to be.
 You definitely cannot miss out on it as it is simply surreal.
 It is the 2nd largest mangrove forest in the WORLD!
 When you reach there, you shall notice that the government has built some really good boating facilities for the tourists.
 I would recommend you to take the non-motorized boat as motorized boats are not allowed inside the canals of the mangroves and visiting a mangrove forest without going into the canals is an incomplete experience altogether.

 But these are the most important things you ought to do when in Puducherry.
 SO what are you waiting for?
 Pack those bags and Head Out!!!!!!!!!